SAFEHR-data/omopcept/README.md

 OMOP is maintained by OHDSI (pronounced “Odyssey”).
 “The Observational Health Data Sciences and Informatics program is a multi-stakeholder, interdisciplinary collaborative that strives to improve medical decision making and bring better health outcomes to patients around the world.”
-OMOP concepts can be searched and downloaded from [Athena – the OHDSI vocabularies repository](https://athena.ohdsi.org).
-This package provides R tools to interact with the concepts in a more reproducible way.

-## Concept data
+## OMOP vocabularies in the background

-OMOP vocab data downloaded from Athena includes a tables called CONCEPT.csv, CONCEPT_ANCESTOR.csv and CONCEPT_RELATIONSHIP.csv that we saved in parquet format for use in this package.
+Vocabularies downloaded from Athena include tables called CONCEPT.csv, CONCEPT_ANCESTOR.csv and CONCEPT_RELATIONSHIP.csv.

+You have two main options :

+1.  manually download selected vocabulary csv files from Athena, use `omopcept::omop_vocabs_preprocess()`

+2.  automatically download pre-processed vocabulary files saved in the cloud by us

 omopcept downloads a selection of vocabularies and stores them locally the first time you use it (in the recommended data location for R packages).
 The download does not need to be repeated until you update the package.

-We plan to allow the location of the concept files to be specified so that in a future version users could point it to their own downloaded files.
+Vocabularies are stored as [parquet](https://parquet.apache.org/) files that can be queried in a memory-efficient manner without having to first read the data in to memory.

 | fields           | about                               | query_arguments |
 |:-----------------|:------------------------------------|:----------------|